FlimFlam69/WiiUTutorial/ABrazilianWaysToDoThings.md

 **Step 6)** A command prompt window will pop up and begin to download your game.
 Depending on how big the game is, it might take a while.
 When it's completed the download, the window will disappear.
 You can now close uTikDownloadHelper.

 We've now got the game in the correct format with the modified ticket to use later.
-You're ready for phase 2.
+You're ready to move on to **Phase 2**.

 &nbsp;